vasudev-sharma/Python-Self-Control/README.md

 ## How to use?

-`python script.py -w "twitter.com, youtube.com, facebook.com"`
+`python script.py --websites "twitter.com, youtube.com, facebook.com"`

 ## (Optional) If you wish to automate blocking the websites, set up a cron job:-